ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 # Cipher Suites {#ciphersuite}

 The TEEP protocol uses COSE for protection of TEEP messages in both directions.
-The initial QueryRequest message from the TAM is protected by a default cipher suite associated with a given TAM transport endpoint (as identified by a TAM URI), where a TAM has one transport endpoint per mandatory ciphersuite.
+The initial QueryRequest message from the TAM, and any Error response to it, are protected by a default cipher suite associated with a given TAM transport endpoint (as identified by a TAM URI), where a TAM has one transport endpoint per mandatory ciphersuite.
 Once the TEEP Agent successfully processes a QueryRequest, it can select another cipher suite if it determines that both the TEEP Agent and the TAM